morinim/vita/README.md

 ## Setting up the build ##

-If they are not already installed, you need the following libraries:

-* [BOOST][2]

-Kernel library can be built with a header-only Boost library; other programs may need Boost separately-compiled library binaries (e.g. SR utility needs Program Options Library to compile).
-To build Boost library under MinGW see below.
+Kernel library can be built without a header-only [Boost library][2]; other programs may need Boost headers / separately-compiled library binaries (e.g. SR utility needs Program Options Library to compile).

 ### GCC / MinGW ###